katiabou/aDNA_course_2025/README.md

 #### Let's start with the 1x ancient Siberian dog
 ```
-SAMPLE=TRF.05.05.chr22.0.1x
+SAMPLE=TRF.05.05.chr22.1x
 ```

 The bcftools mpileup command generates a VCF containing genotype likelihoods for a bam file at specified sites.
-The output of this step is a VCF file format containing genotype likelihoods at each site (based on those present in the reference panel).
+Then bcftools call uses the genotype likelihoods to infer genotypes.

 ```
 BAM=${DATA_PATH}/bams_down/${SAMPLE}.bam